-The Midwestern Graduate Music Consortium (MGMC) invites the submission of abstracts for our 2018 conference, which will be held April 26-27th, 2018 at Northwestern University in Evanston, Illinois.
+The Midwestern Graduate Music Consortium (MGMC) will be held April 26-27th, 2018 at Northwestern University in Evanston, Illinois.
 MGMC is a joint venture organized by graduate students from the University of Chicago, the University of Wisconsin-Madison, and Northwestern University that encourages the presentation of original research and the composition of new music by graduate and advanced undergraduate students.
 This year’s meeting will focus on the theme “Music and Intersectional Thought.”

 While many fields of music studies have developed historical, theoretical, and analytic methods to understand the connections between music and identity, recent scholars have increasingly complicated these paradigms by recognizing that categories of identity are both complex and unwieldy.
 Power, like music, rarely works neatly, thus requires frameworks that can account for multiple and shifting ways that we encounter it.
 Intersectional thought provides one such account by recognizing the multiple axes of oppression that connect racism, sexism, heterosexism, ableism, class oppression and other hierarchical power dynamics.
 Building on Kimberlé Crenshaw’s foundational work on the intersection of racism and sexism, this conference aims to consider what intersectional thought can bring to music studies, and in turn what music studies can bring to intersectional thought.
 In short we ask: what are the interlocking and intersecting forms of power that shape our musical experiences and how does music speak back to these demands?